aimms/documentation/webui/widget-header.rst

 .. image :: images/WidgetHeader_FullScreen.png
     :align: center

-The |widget-settings| icon option the `Widget Options <widget-options.html>`_ where you can specify contents, pivoting, and other options for the widget.
+The |widget-settings| icon represents the `Widget Options <widget-options.html>`_ where you can specify contents, pivoting, and other options for the widget.

 Below are some of the other icons you will see in the Widget Header if they are configured.